LizzyonGit/sotis-lifecoach/README.md

 ![Lighthouse result 1](docs/screenshots/lighthouse-offer-1.png)

 Regarding accessibility on 98%, there was an issue 'Heading elements are not in a sequentially-descending order'.
 This is because the card titles from Bootstrap have the h5, while the descending order would be h3.
 I changed all these card titles to h3 with a class of h5 to have the same font size.
-Because of my custom css for h3, the font changed to Montserrat Alternates, which I kept.
+Because of my custom css for h3, the font changed to *Montserrat Alternates*, which I kept.

 Running Lighthouse again, resulted in 100% for accessibility, and now suddenly performance got to 95% as well.

 ![Lighthouse result 2](docs/screenshots/lighthouse-offer-2.png)

 After this, I actually went through the use of my headings on all pages, since an h1 was missing on every page.
-After adding h1 and redoing the html structure a bit, I run the HTML and CSS validators again and updated the results.
+After adding h1 and redoing the html structure a bit, I run the html and css validators again and updated the results.
 I also got a new better result for Lighthouse on the home page, which may have to do that I took this one after my computer was cleaned up a bit.

 ![Lighthouse result 3](docs/screenshots/lighthouse-offer-3.png)

-The red bullets in the Lighthouse report now have to do with Bootstrap, JS, Google Font, all issues I cannot fix.
-Sometimes, it says my image for the 'Talking' session is too large, but it is already converted.
+The red bullets in the Lighthouse report now have to do with Bootstrap, JS, Google fonts, all issues I cannot fix.
+Sometimes, it says my image for the *Talking* session is too large, but it is already converted.

 #### book.html